kesar/HTMLawed/htmLawed_README.txt

 -- 3.8  Obtaining `finalized` parameter values ---------------------o

   htmLawed can assign the `finalized` '$config' and '$spec' values to a variable named by '$config["show_setting"]'.
-The variable, made global by htmLawed, is set as an array with three keys: 'config', with the '$config' value, 'spec', with the '$spec' value, and 'time', with a value that is the Unix time (the output of PHP's 'microtime()' function) when the value was assigned.
+The variable, made global by htmLawed, is set as an array with four keys: 'config', with the '$config' value, 'spec', with the '$spec' value, 'time', with a value that is the Unix time (the output of PHP's 'microtime' function) when htmLawed completed filtering, and 'version', with htmLawed version.
 Admins should use a PHP-compliant variable name (e.g., one that does not begin with a numerical digit) that does not conflict with variable names in their non-htmLawed code.

   The values, which are also post-hook function (if any), can be used to auto-generate information (on, e.g., the elements that are permitted) for input writers.